-RIT work abroad programs will be suspended for the remaining of the academic year Spring 2021 and Summer 2021.
+RIT work abroad programs will be suspended for the remaining of the Fall 2021 semester.
 RIT will not promote nor financially support student participation with our affiliated programs.
-If you have any questions or concerns, please contact Maria Richart at email@example.com.
+Students that obtained a co-op abroad independently, or if you have any questions, please contact Maria Richart at firstname.lastname@example.org.

 International Experience allows RIT students to work abroad in different countries, cities, and cultures.
 Our students grow personally and professionally as they experience work in their field of study, adapt to a different work environment, and gain perspective on living in an unfamiliar city.